NamNamIoT/RAK3172_CANOPUS/README.md

 ##### Compile an Example with Arduino LED Breathing

 1. After completing the steps on adding your RAK3172_Canopus to the Arduino IDE, you can now try to run a simple program to test your setup.
-You need to add two LEDs to the bare minimum schematic of the RAK3172 module, as shown in **Figure 11**.
+You need to add two LEDs to the bare minimum schematic of the RAK3172 module.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/quickstart/rak3172_bare_minimum_schematic_led.png"